zanmato1984/broken-pipeline/README.md

 - `FINISHED(optional batch)`: end-of-stream; may carry a final output batch.
 - `CANCELLED`: cancellation marker used by the reference runtime.

+Typical uses for `PIPE_YIELD`:
+- Operators can use it as a cooperative scheduling point before a long synchronous action.
+  A common example is spilling to disk on the fly.
+Yield lets a scheduler move the task to a different pool (for example, an IO pool) before continuing.

 Contracts for the reference driver in `include/broken_pipeline/pipeline_exec.h`:
 - `SourceOp::Source()` must return one of:
   - `OpOutput::SourcePipeHasMore(batch)`